VISTA: Verification In Sequential Turn-based Assessment: Introduction

-By reframing factuality as an evolving property of conversation, VISTA moves beyond static correctness toward a more transparent and human-aligned measure of truthfulness in dialogue systems.
-Our implementation and dataset are publicly available at [GITHUB LINK].
+By reframing factuality as an evolving property of dialogue, VISTA moves beyond static correctness toward a more transparent and human-aligned measure of truthfulness in dialogue systems.
+Our implementation and data are available on Github.\footnote{\href{https://github.com/ashleylew/VISTA}{https://github.com/ashleylew/VISTA}}